 Visit fairs and galleries

-If you’re new antiques, I recommend visiting art and antiques fairs, museums and national galleries to work out what you like.
+If you’re new to the world of antiques, most people you speak to would likely recommend visiting art and antiques fairs, museums and national galleries to work out what you like.

 The variety of pieces on offer is extraordinary.
 In London we are spoilt for choice!
 For example at The Art & Antiques Fairs at Olympia you can see works by Picasso, Miro and Warhol all under one roof, as well as a number of paintings for just over £100.